Bruce Cain delivers 2019 Julian J. Rothbaum Lecture on the politics of adapting to climate change

 On Oct.
 22, 23, and 24, Bruce E. Cain, the Charles Louis Ducommun Professor in Humanities and Sciences and the Spence and Cleone Eccles Family Director of the Bill Lane Center for the American West, delivered three talks on climate change as part of the Julian J. Rothbaum Distinguished Lecture in Representative Government series at the University of Oklahoma.
 With Iris Hui, senior researcher at the Bill Lane Center, Professor Cain conducted a regional poll in August and September of 2019 to determine Californians' opinions on extreme weather events, and on wildfire policy and prevention.
 In his lectures, Cain drew on the survey findings to help illuminate the politics of adapting to climate change in the American West, synthesizing much of the academic research sponsored by the Bill Lane Center.

 The relevance of Cain's topic cannot be overstated; during his lectures, wildfires raged in both Northern and Southern California, and millions of residents were enduring Pacific Gas & Electric's planned power outages, designed to prevent such devastating blazes in the first place.
 While California has been a leader in limiting greenhouse gas emissions, the fires stand as a reminder to the state that adaptation measures are necessary for developing climate resilience.
 In the face of frightening climate catastrophe, Professor Cain notes in his lectures that a “window of opportunity” opens for policymakers to consider real changes.
 How quickly will we learn the lessons from extreme weather to adjust our policies toward climate change?
-Watch the lectures below to learn more, and find more Stanford research on wildfires here.
+Watch the lectures below to learn more, or find them synthesized in Cain's latest book, "Under Fire and Under Water: Wildfire, Flooding, and the Fight for Climate Resilience in the American West."

 About the Rothbaum Lectures